Vanessa Downing

 Downing was appearing with singing group The Madrigals, an acapella group who were performing at the Sydney Opera House, when she was given the role of matriarch foster mother Pippa Fletcher in Home and Away.

-Downing other than her TV and film roles, is also a prominent actor in theatre, who has appeared in numerous productions.
+Downing, besides her television- and film roles, is also a prominent theatre actress who has appeared in numerous productions.

 She is also a lawyer with law firm Craddock Murray Neumann, a role she juggles alongside her acting career.

 Career

 After leaving school, Downing attended the University of Sydney, and attained her master's degree in English Literature.
 She subsequently trained in drama at the Australian Theatre for Young People.